alwillis/purple-elm/index.md

       District](https://www.boston.gov/economic-development/uphams-corner-arts-and-innovation-district),
-      we believe that sustainable opportunities for local residents and businesses are  created by empowering the significant entrepreneurial talent that exists in the neighborhood.
+      we believe that sustainable opportunities for local residents and businesses are  created by empowering the significant entrepreneurial talent that exists in our neighborhoods.

       Fairmount Innovation Lab was founded to respond to the business